AllanBontempo/Salesforce-Python-Extract-Data/README.md

        The report ID is the 15-18 character string near the end of the URL, e.g. for “https://yourcompany.my.salesforce.com/00O0X0000Aa4GO1” it is “00O0X0000Aa4GO1”.

+5. After all requirements done

+       Run the script start.py with python

+    `python start.py`